 Foot and Ankle Pain

 Our feet bear the brunt of everything we do in our daily lives once we’re upright.
-They absorb the shock impact of all of the steps, stumbles and heavy jogging strikes that we ask of them.
-And, of course, we often “ask” this while wearing high heels, or other footwear with virtually no support where it’s needed.
+They absorb the shock impact of all the steps, stumbles, and heavy jogging strikes we ask of them.
+And, of course, Physical And Sports Therapy we often “ask” this while wearing high heels or other footwear with virtually no support where it’s needed.

-In fact, the lower part of our body is such a complex interplay of bones, tendons and joints that it shouldn’t be a surprise when some sort of problem eventually shows up.
-You probably won’t be able to “outrun” some level of ankle or foot pain in your lifetime, whether you’re a sports junkie or a couch potato.
-Ironically, both a very active lifestyle and an extremely sedentary one can lead to foot and ankle pain, and aging is often a factor as well.
+In fact, the lower part of our body is such a complex interplay of bones, tendons, and joints that it shouldn’t be a surprise when some sort of problem eventually shows up.
+Unfortunately, you probably won’t be able to “outrun” some level of foot or ankle pain in your lifetime, whether you’re a sports junkie or a couch potato.
+Ironically, both a very active and extremely sedentary lifestyle can lead to foot and ankle pain, and aging is often a factor as well.

 What types of conditions can be helped with physical therapy?

-With the legs’ tibia and fibula bones coming together at the ankle and arching over the foot’s talus bone, problems in your feet can influence ankle pain, and vice versa — as well as put stress on your knees, and throw off hip and spine alignment.
-For that reason, the number of problems addressed by physical therapy relating to feet and ankles is fairly substantial.
+With the legs’ tibia and fibula bones coming together at the ankle and arching over the foot’s talus bone, problems in your feet can influence ankle pain and vice versa — as well as put stress on your knees and throw off hip and spine alignment.
+For that reason, the number of problems addressed by physical therapy for feet is fairly substantial.
 Conditions include:

 - Balance and mobility issues